 The worst things that Carl saw on this detail was the Japanese shoot a Filipino because he flashed the "V" for Victory sign to the Americans as they went through a town.
 He also remembered seeing a Filipino boy repeatedly kicked for attempting to give the POWs food.

-When the detail ended, Carl returned to Cabanatuan where Carl was assigned to the burial detail.
+In the camp, Carl was assigned to the burial detail.
+The POWs worked in teams of four and carried as many as six bodies in a litter.
 His first day on the detail, he and another POW learned that they had to move quickly or they would end up carrying the heaviest bodies.
-Since they were already weak themselves, carrying a heavy body usually made them even weaker.
+Since they were already weak themselves, carrying the heavy bodies usually made them even weaker.
 Carl would remain on this detail for six months.

 Carl was next sent to the the Port Area of Manila.
 There he worked as a stevedore on Dock #7 loading and unloading ships.
 While on this detail, he developed ulcers in his eye and needed medicine.
 When he went for help, the American doctor treated the ulcers the best he could.
 As it turned out, the doctor was a dentist.